zhuolin-tech/Post_Quantum_TLS_Benchmarks/README.md

 - Shruti Kakubal, tjeng7@gatech.edu
 - Delaney Gomen, dgomen3@gatech.edu

 This project is part of CS6262 Computer Network Security (Spring 2025) Course Project at the **Georgia Institute of Technology**.
-All rights and intellectual property of this work belong to the above-listed authors.

 ---